Leslie Harradine: Freelance for Royal Doulton and later years

 Harradine had not been back in England for long when Charles Noke got to hear about him again and set up a meeting.
 He offered Leslie a job as a figure designer at the Burslem works but he refused.
 Leslie had grown to like his independence and wanted to work only for himself.
 He did, however, eventually agree to send Noke some samples of his models on a freelance basis and so, in 1920, the first of his Royal Doulton figures, HN 395, 'Contentment' was released.

-Harradine provided a regular supply of figures to Royal Doulton for almost forty years but always on a truly freelance basis, Leslie was the one to decide what he would model, and when, and he would send these, maybe up to three at a time, on a monthly basis to the Burslem works.
+Harradine provided a regular supply of figures to Royal Doulton for almost forty years but always on a freelance basis as Leslie was the one to decide what he would model, and when, and he would send these, maybe up to three at a time, on a monthly basis to the Burslem works.
 It is said that the other designers and painters would all gather round eagerly when his monthly shipment was unpacked to see what he had "come up with this time".

-Many hugely popular models flowed from his small home studio.
+Many popular models flowed from his small home studio.
 "Polly Peacham" and other figures from his rendition of The Beggars Opera.
 "The Balloon Seller" and "Flower Sellers Children" from the London street sellers series.
 The Dickens series, which was a particular favourite of Charles Noke's. and, of course, the slightly risque models of "The Bather" both swimsuit clad and nude.